|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On the next track we will discuss substance abuse and misuse.
 I find that there are five steps in the adjustment stage of substance abuse and misuse following a divorce or separation.
 These five steps are the erosion of trust, avoidance and control, the family becomes reactive, communication breakdown, and monitoring.
 We will also discuss the frustration towel twist and the feelings excavation technique as ways to begin to treat substance abuse and misuse.

 Question 10: What are two types of stress symptoms regarding divorced clients?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course